hassansuhaib/100-days-of-code/log.md

 **Today's Progress:**
 Almost done with the @CS50's Finance App.
 Was very busy today so I couldn't spend a lot of time on coding.
 I'm hoping that I finish it tomorrow and then start working on the Final Project.
 Wish me luck!

+### Day 98: May 20, 2020.

+**Today's Progress:**
+Completed the @cs50's Finance App in Python, Flask, and SQLITE3.
+I learned tons of new stuff.
+Now only the Final Project is left.
+I will do it in CSS and JavaScript because I am not comfortable with Flask yet.